 The analysis for unemployment is narrowly defined as based on the number of people who have not worked for 2 weeks prior to the survey date but have taken active steps to look for employment.
 This analysis shows that the unemployment is concentrated within the Coloured population at the highest rate of about 30.1% in 2007.
-This population group also represents about 80.6% of the total labour force and about 97.6% of the unemployed.
+This population group also represents about 80.6% of the total labour force and about 97.6% of the unemployed (see Table 3.3.4.4.1).